BrightspaceUI/core/mixins/localize-mixin.md

 ### Static vs. Async Resources

 For components with local resources, use the `LocalizeStaticMixin` and implement a `static` `resources` getter that returns the local resources.
-To get resources asynchronously, use the `LocalizeMixin` and implement `getLocalizedResources` as an `async` method.
+To get resources asynchronously, use the `LocalizeMixin` and implement `getLocalizeResources` as an `async` method.

 #### Example 1: Static Resources